 Entertainment and Activities

 Remember how we said that your cruise can be anything you want it to be?
-That’s because there is always something going on, and it’s a wide variety of things to do.
+That’s because there is always something going on, and there are a wide variety of things to do.
 From evening shows in the theater to belly-flop contests by the pool, there’s lots happening.
 The good news is that it’s often included in your cruise fare.

 The most popular entertainment might be the evening theater shows.
 Some nights this might be a Broadway-style show.
 Other nights it can be a live game show (spin-offs of “The Newlywed Game” are especially common).
 But there will be some big event in the theater almost every night.

 In addition to all of those, the staff puts on activities throughout the day.
 These range from trivia contests to dance parties and everything in between.
 You’ll get a daily schedule of everything going on delivered to your stateroom the night before or you can view it on the phone app for your cruise line.
+(Note that different lines will have different activities that cater to their audience.
+You won’t find belly-flop contests on luxury lines, for instance.)

 Want to just do your own thing?
 Of course, that’s always popular.
 Spend some time at the pool, grab something to eat, take a nap… it’s your vacation.
 Just because there is a schedule of activities doesn’t mean you have to follow it.